Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Meals included: Breakfast, lunch.

 The 2-day Inca Trail begins at KM104, accessible by the 06:00 train to KM104, which we catch.
-You can also choose our 4 or 5-day Inca Trail trek.
+You can also choose our four or 5-day Inca Trail trek, or travel by train to Aguas Calientes.

 We disembark after a beautiful two-hour journey and notice the warmer air temperature at these lower climes.
 You can feel the warm breath of Peru’s Amazon rainforest on your skin.
-This fertile zone produces a vast quantity of plants like yucca and sweet potato.
+This fertile zone produces a vast array of plants, such as yucca and sweet potato.

 Our team awaits you; you need only enjoy a delicious breakfast before we start our hike.
-First, we must pass the Inca Trail checkpoint, where passports and permits are verified before starting our trek.
-We take care of all the necessary paperwork at the time of booking.
+First, we must pass through the Inca Trail checkpoint, where passports and permits are verified before we start our trek.
+We handle all necessary paperwork at the time of booking.

 Chachabamba ruins

 We encounter the Inca ruins of Chachabamba almost immediately upon crossing the Urubamba River.
-The Chachabamba archeological site, discovered in 1940, is believed to have had religious importance and one of the gatehouses that protected Machu Picchu.
+The Chachabamba archaeological site, discovered in 1940, is believed to have had religious significance and was one of the gatehouses protecting Machu Picchu.

 The ruins, situated at 2,150m / 7,054ft, feature ceremonial water baths, a natural rock altar, and a small plaza.